Ultimate Asset Organizer – Materials

 Key features

-- With Group texture maps into materials ON (recommended), it creates one material per folder.
+• With Group texture maps into materials on, it creates one material per folder.

-- With that option OFF, it creates one material per texture map file (useful for testing or special cases).
+• With that option off, it creates one material per texture map file.

-- If you enable UDIM Texture Maps, it supports UDIM sets.
+• With UDIM Texture Maps on, it supports UDIM sets.

 Smart Texture Detection

-- Looks for common map types (color, roughness, metallic, normal, AO, opacity, height/displacement, and more when available).
+• Finds common map types such as color, roughness, metallic, normal, AO, opacity, height, and more.

 Heuristic Smart Search

-- Helpful when texture packs include extra folders (previews, renders, thumbnails, and so on).
+• Helpful when texture packs include extra folders such as previews and renders.

-- Focuses on the actual textures so you get fewer duplicates.
+• Focuses on the real textures so you get fewer duplicates.

 Asset Browser Integration

-- Generates previews for asset materials that don’t have one yet.
+• Generates previews for asset materials that do not have one yet.

-- Uses your chosen Proxy Folder and Proxy Size to reduce memory use while generating previews.
+• Uses Proxy Folder and Proxy Size to reduce memory use while generating previews.

 Cleanup Tools

-- Helps remove unused data from the file when you’re done.
+• Helps remove unused data from the file when you are done.

 How it works

-- Depending on your grouping choice, it creates one material per folder (recommended) or one per texture map file.
+• It can create one material per folder or one per texture map file.

 After that, you can browse your materials in the Asset Browser and reuse them whenever you need.